edonnachie/queuer/README.md

 # queuer: A simple job scheduler and build system for R
 A simple job scheduler and build system for R, written entirely in base R with no dependencies (packages or external applications).

-Jobs (i.e. an R script to run) are defined using a simple R function and saved to an arbitrary queue file.
-A separate script is called (e.g. as a cron job) to run the jobs sequentially.

-Alternatively, a build file may be created for a project, defining the jobs to be run and the prerequisites for each script.
-The `build` function can then be used to build all or part of the project.
+queuer is based on three simple concepts:

+* A __job__ is a script to run (usually R script).
+Jobs are created using a simple R function `R create_job()`.
+* A __queue__ is a directory containing a queue file that lists jobs to be done.
+The queue file is processed by running `R process_queue("queue_file")`.
+This can be done using a system task scheduler (e.g. cron or Windows Task Scheduler).
+* Like a queue file, a __build file__ lists jobs to be done.
+Whereas a queue is intended for one-off processing, the purpose of a build file is to document the jobs that make up a project, capturing dependencies between the jobs.
+By calling the `R build()` function, a queue file is generated and the jobs processed, keeping the build file intact.

-__Project status:__ queuer is new under active development.
+__Project status:__ queuer has reached a stable development state and is used on a day-to-day basis.
 The core functionality appears to work reliably (at least in a Windows environment) but further testing is necessary.

 Why use queuer?